 Celebrate Homecoming with Ease

 Line the sidewalks of Woodlawn Ave. for the best views.
-The parade begins at the Indiana Memorial Union on the corner of 7th and Woodlawn, and it’s is a straight shot up Woodlawn Ave. to the tailgating fields by Memorial Stadium.
-Once you make it to the tailgating fields on 17th St., plan to stick around and enjoy the pep rally, which features fireworks, the crowning of the Homecoming King and Queen, and plenty of IU spirit.
+The parade begins at the corner of 17th and Woodlawn, and it’s is a straight shot up Woodlawn Ave. to the Indiana Memorial Union.
+Kick-off the weekend the Hoosier way with fireworks, food trucks, and family fun!

-Parking on campus and in Bloomington can be a breeze when you know what to expect; however, things might get a little tricky this weekend.
+Parking on campus and in Bloomington can be a breeze when you know what to expect; however, things might get a little tricky Homecoming weekend.

 Starting at 5 p.m. on Fridays, any vehicle may park in a “CH” or “ST” zone with or without an IU parking permit.
 Try the Von Lee parking lot at the corner of 4th and Dunn St., or the lot on the corner of 6th and Dunn St. to take advantage of the free parking.